karayabin/universe-snapshot/universe/Ling/Light_TaskScheduler/personal/mydoc/pages/conception-notes.md

     action, the first entry of the array being parameter 2, the second entry being parameter 3 and so on...
     The arguments are parsed with the [SmartCodeTool::parseArguments](https://github.com/lingtalfi/Bat/blob/master/SmartCodeTool.md#parsearguments) method (i.e. separate them with a comma, as if you were writing inside a [BabyYaml](https://github.com/lingtalfi/BabyYaml) sequence)
+- year: int, the scheduled year, -1 means every year
+- month: tinyint the scheduled month (1-12), -1 means every month
+- day: tinyint the scheduled day (1-31), -1 means every day
+- hour: tinyint the scheduled hour (0-23), -1 means every hour
-- scheduled_date: datetime, the scheduled date time
+- minute: tinyint the scheduled minute (0-56), -1 means every minute
-- execution_end_date: datetime nullable, the date time when the task's execution stopped (which could be a success or a failure), or null if the task is not executed yet
+- last_execution_end_date: datetime nullable, the date time when the task's execution stopped for the last time (which could be a success or a failure), or null if the task has never been executed yet
 - error: 0|1, whether the task execution failed.
 In case of failure, you can check the logs if any, see the **logs** section later in this document